SafeAILab/RAIN/README.md

 </div>

 ### Time efficiency
 Curious about the time overhead to vanilla inference?
-Here it is:
+Here it is!
+Empirically, the overhead is smaller for larger (safer) models.

 <div align=center>
 <img src="./figs/time.png" alt="Results" style="zoom:33%;" width="60%" height="60%" />